Aerolab/tutorial-navigator/docs/tutorials/frontned/Vanilla-js.md

 ## jQuery configuration

-Please follow the steps below to configure your app to use it with jQuery and Auth0.
+Please follow the steps below to configure your JS app to use Auth0.

 ### 1. Adding the Auth0 scripts